jamiephan/HeroesOfTheStorm_TryMode2.0/MODDING.md

 9. Copy the code (function name) into the `LibModuleLoader.galaxy` in this section:
 ![](https://i.imgur.com/RyTaUEQ.png)

 10. Remove the space and add a semicolon at the end (*important) and save the file:
 ![](https://i.imgur.com/9M77FKV.png)

-11. Reload the try mode and test it out!

 ### Dealing with Heroes Of the Storm Specific Functions: